Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/join-a-network.md

 :::{admonition} Get tokens
 :class: tip
 In order for Daodiseod to recognize a wallet address, it must contain tokens.
-For the testnet, use [the faucet](https://faucet.daodiseo.money/) to send Luna to your wallet.
+For the testnet, use [the faucet](https://faucet.daodiseo.money/) to send Odis to your wallet.
 If you are on mainnet, send funds from an existing wallet.
-1-3 Luna are sufficient for most setup processes.
+1-3 Odis are sufficient for most setup processes.
 :::

 ### Add your account to the genesis